abdulbaqi/abdulbaqi.github.io/_posts/2021-10-20-friend-enemy.md

 >Allah only forbids you from befriending those who have fought you for ˹your˺ faith, driven you out of your homes, or supported ˹others˺ in doing so.
 And whoever takes them as friends, then it is they who are the ˹true˺ wrongdoers.
 [Quran 60:8,9]

 The companion Abu ad-Darda’ said that when we visited lands of the nonbelievers we apparently smiled on the surface while our hearts used to curse them.
-Ibn Abbas said, the the taqiyyah (i.e., concealing the hatred while speaking politely) is not what you act and do, it is only by tongue.
+Ibn Abbas said, the the taqiyyah (i.e., concealing the hatred while speaking politely) is not what you act and do, it is what you utter by your tongue.

-#Why we should not love by heart the nonbelievers?
+# Why we should not love by heart the nonbelievers?

-We have seen in verses preceding this verse that gives hint why we should not take nonbelievers as allies and friends.
+We have seen in verses preceding this verse one reason why we should not take as allies the nonbelievers.
 When they are asked to take the Quran as a guiding book and a judge they turn away.
+It would be a crime then to join the club of those who turn away from Quran deliberately and consider as source of guidance books of other philosophers or scholars.

-#punishments for taking nonbelievers as allies
+# punishments for taking nonbelievers as allies

 The greatest punishment of taking nonbelievers as allies is that Allah lifts his protection and makes it a pretext for humiliation and punishment.
 Here are a list of verses in this regard without comments.